-Thanks for checking out this Ballistic BBQ recipe video.
+Thanks for checking out this Ballistic BBQ recipe and video.
 In this episode, backyard grilling guru and Ballistic BBQ host Greg Mrvich will show you how to cook this June Bug burger bacon double cheeseburger.
 Mrvich named this burger “June Bug” because his home state of California is also home to insects bearing this name.
 These little critters are metallic looking, and, for whatever reason, love to eat figs.

 When filming this video in Northern California, Mrvich’s neighbor provided a jar of homemade fig jam.
 This promptly triggered the light bulb to go off in his head to create a burger with the jam.
 But, of course, Mrvich then put his twist on it—making it with a bacon-fig jam.